openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/basalGanglion
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Basal ganglion' is a brain gray matter and nuclear complex of neuraxis.
-It is part of the collection of basal ganglia.
+   :definition: Is a brain gray matter and nuclear complex of neuraxis.
+Is part of the collection of basal ganglia. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002420) ('is_a' and 'relationship')]
    :description: An individual member of a collection of basal ganglia.
 Basal ganglia are subcortical masses of gray matter in the forebrain and midbrain that are richly interconnected and so viewed as a functional system.
 The nuclei usually included are the caudate nucleus (caudoputamen in rodents), putamen, globus pallidus, substantia nigra (pars compacta and pars reticulata) and the subthalamic nucleus.
-Some also include the nucleus accumbens and ventral pallidum[NIF,modified].
+Some also include the nucleus accumbens and ventral pallidum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002420)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0729164
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002420#basal-ganglion
    :name: basal ganglion